New York Rangers: Hall of Famers

 The New York Rangers acknowledge an affiliation with a number of inductees to the Hockey Hall of Fame.
-Rangers inductees include 53 former players and nine builders of the sport.
+Rangers inductees include 53 former players and ten builders of the sport.
 The nine individuals recognized as builders by the Hall of Fame includes former Rangers executives, general managers, head coaches, and owners.
 In addition to players and builders, several broadcasters were also awarded the Foster Hewitt Memorial Award from the Hockey Hall of Fame.
 Sal Messina, a color commentator, was the first Rangers broadcaster to be awarded the Foster Hewitt Memorial Award.
 Other Rangers broadcasters awarded the Foster Hewitt Memorial Award include John Davidson (awarded in 2009), and Sam Rosen (awarded in 2016).